Guidance for policy makers

-Queensland Government Guide to Better Regulation
+Queensland Government Better Regulation Policy

-• develop regulation that is necessary, effective and efficient, and has clear benefits for Queensland
+The Queensland Government Better Regulation Policy (the Policy) is an administrative policy that assists agencies to develop and review regulation that is necessary, effective and efficient, and has clear benefits for Queensland.

 Guidance notes